 Lemon Chicken Orzo Soup

-It’s a chicken soup that has carrots, celery, and a lemon flavor that sets this Lemon Chicken Orzo Soup recipe apart from other chicken noodle soup recipes.
+Lemon Chicken Orzo Soup is a comforting delicious soup for any night of the week.
+It’s a one-pot chicken soup that has carrots, celery, and a touch of lemon flavor that sets this soup recipe apart from other chicken noodle soup recipes.

 LEMON CHICKEN ORZO SOUP